JulianH89/oligo-finder-nf/README.md

     - **MicroRNA Seeds**: MicroRNA Seeds.

+    - **Mapping of Gene ID and Gene Accession**: A mapping file which maps gene ids and their corresponding gene accesions.

 3. **Configure the pipeline**:

 Open the `nextflow.config` file and edit the `params` block to match your file locations and desired settings.